Portland Timbers Logo

 Portland Timbers Logo History

-From 1975 to 1982, the team from NASL used various logos with the image of an ax inside the big circle.
-After the transition to the second level of the American Soccer Pyramid in the early 2000s, they unveiled the new logo – a triangular one with vertical green stripes and a white pine tree against the black background.
-However, it didn’t last long: in 2005, the logo went back to its origins.
+From 1975 to 1982, the NASL team used various logos featuring an axe inside a large circle.
+After moving to the second tier of the American soccer pyramid in the early 2000s, they introduced a new triangular logo with vertical green stripes and a white pine on a black background.
+However, it was short-lived: in 2005, the logo returned to its roots.

 What is Portland Timbers?